Understanding Hyperspectral Imaging and its Applications

 Hyperspectral cameras, like many other photographic technologies, was once limited to bulky equipment with limited applications in the field.
 However, there are exciting advances available in hyperspectral imaging that resulted in the development of smaller, powerful, and more mobile hyperspectral cameras.

 Hyperspectral imaging is changing the way photographs are analyzed, revealing levels of detail never before seen by the human eye.
 Across a variety of industries, hyperspectral cameras are helping to improve the world by securing food chains in various nations, improving the viability of seeds and yield of annual crops.
 The healthcare field can now detect diseases earlier, improving the ability of doctors to effectively treat patients and increasing the lifespan of those patients with earlier detection.

 Hyperspectral Camera Ranges

-Whereas the human eye sees color of visible light in mostly three bands (red, green, and blue), spectral imaging divides the spectrum into many more bands.
+Whereas the human eye sees the color of visible light in mostly three bands (red, green, and blue), spectral imaging divides the spectrum into many more bands.
 HSI offers a straightforward way to monitor the quality of TV and computer screen, tablets and cell phones.

 This technique of dividing images into bands can be extended beyond the visible.
 In hyperspectral imaging, the recorded spectra have fine wavelength resolution and cover a wide range of wavelengths: